abhirockzz/payara-kafka-mdb/README.md

-# Consume from Kafka topics using Message Driven Beans - thanks to Payara Kafka Connector
+# Consume from Kafka topics using Message Driven Beans

 ## To run